 Questionnaire compliance was defined as the proportion of patients who answered at least one question at a scheduled time point relative to all patients available at that time point (ie, not including patients excluded for other reasons).
 Missing items in a subscale were imputed.
 Data collected from the FACT-Leu instrument were not reconciled with adverse event or laboratory data.
 Repeated measures mixed-effects models were used to assess mean change from baseline within and between treatment arms.

 Since a significant portion of the patients had CLL disease progression during the study, and no HRQoL or performance status data were collected after disease progression, the duration of data collection varied.
-Missing data was not imputed.
-In addition, Kaplan-Meier methods and log-rank tests were performed for each of the FACT-Leu subscale scores, assessing time to changes in each variable.
+Missing data was not imputed for patients lost to follow-up without progression.
+The varied durations of FACT-Leu score collection were handled by the repeated measure mixed-effects model, which provides robust estimates by analyzing the observed data when data missing at random was reasonably assumed.
+Kaplan-Meier methods and log-rank tests were performed for each of the FACT-Leu subscale scores, assessing time to changes in each variable.

 Enrollment of 220 patients occurred between May 2012 and August 2013.
 The study was stopped due to superior efficacy of idelalisib/rituximab over placebo/rituximab.
 Upon study termination and unblinding, patients could transition to the extension study (NCT01539291) to receive open-label idelalisib monotherapy.
 The HRQoL data were collected during the blinded phase of the study and analyzed as of the unblinding date of November 8, 2013.

 Patient demographic characteristics were well balanced between the two treatment arms, and between-group HRQoL scores were comparable at baseline.
-Median age (range) of patients was 71 (47–92) years with 78% of patients ≥65 years of age.
+Median patient age (range) was 71 (47–92) years with 78% of patients ≥65 years of age.
 Forty percent had at least moderate renal dysfunction (creatinine clearance <60 mL/min), 35% had cytopenias (grade ≥3 anemia, thrombocytopenia, or neutropenia), and 85% had a Cumulative Illness Rating Scale (CIRS) score >6.
 The median CIRS score in each arm was 8.
-Almost two-thirds of patients had an advanced-stage disease, and the median time since initial diagnosis of CLL was approximately 9 years.
+Almost two-thirds of patients had advanced-stage disease, and median time since initial diagnosis of CLL was approximately 9 years.
 More than 80% had unmutated IGHV, and more than 40% had either del(17p) orTP53 mutations.
 Patients in both arms had received a median of 3 prior therapies, including regimens containing rituximab, cyclophosphamide, fludarabine, and bendamustine.7

 Compliance and subscale completion rates for the FACT-Leu questionnaire across all time points were high and comparable between treatment arms (Supplementary Table 2).
 At week 2, compliance rates in the placebo and idelalisib arms were 93.5% and 95.5%, respectively, and declined to 70.0% and 80.8%, respectively, of participants still on treatment by week 48.
 Missing data were randomly and evenly distributed in the two arms.